robynmundle/predicting_flight_delays/README.md

 # predicting_flight_delays
-## Midterm Project of Lighthouse Labs consisting of generating a supervised machine learning model for predicting the flight delays of US flights from 2018-2019 based on commercial flight, passenger, and fuel consumption information as well as weather data transformed from Virtual Crossing API.
+## Midterm Project of Lighthouse Labs consisting of generating a supervised machine learning model for predicting the flight delays of US flights from 2018-2019
+Dataset: Commercial flight, passenger, and fuel consumption information as well as weather data transformed from Virtual Crossing API.

 The goal is to predict arrival delays of commercial flights.
 Often, there isn't much airlines can do to avoid the delays, therefore, they play an important role in both profits and loss of the airlines.
 It is critical for airlines to estimate flight delays as accurate as possible because the results can be applied to both, improvements in customer satisfaction and income of airline agencies.